University of Edinburgh, University of Strathclyde, St Aidan’s High School (Wishaw)

 Fujifilm Imaging Colourants

-Favourite thing to do in science I like working in a laboratory rather behind a desk.
+Favourite thing to do in my job: I like working in a laboratory rather behind a desk.
 In the lab I can see the chemical reactions taking place, machines working and pots of all the new chemicals that I have made.

 Try to improve chemical reactions to make colourful dyes.